 The Office of Student Involvement offers a variety of student programming, support for student organizations, including Fraternity and Sorority Life and advising for the Student Government Association.
 This office is a great place to start when trying to find ways to get involved with campus life.

 The Women’s Center provides services for all students, regardless of gender, and specializes in services for students presenting as female.
 Services include healing arts programming, providing a safe space for women to gather and programming around gender-based violence and issues.

 The Title IX Office upholds the Education Amendments of 1972 by protecting the UMKC campus community from discrimination on the basis of sex in educational programs or activities which receive federal financial assistance.
 Students or staff who have experienced any form of sexual discrimination, harassment, and/or misconduct are encouraged to report the incident, with an option to do so virtually from the website.

-The Violence Prevention and Response Program offers services including crisis intervention and advocacy for survivors/victims of sexual violence, relationship abuse, and stalking, as well as offering training and other programs to prevent gender-based violence, sexual violence, stalking, and relationship abuse at UMKC.
+The RISE Program offers services including crisis intervention and advocacy for survivors/victims of sexual violence, relationship abuse, and stalking, as well as offering training and other programs to prevent gender-based violence, sexual violence, stalking, and relationship abuse at UMKC.

 The Financial Wellness Center empowers students to take control of their personal finances and achieve their goals.
 Through free, one-on-one financial coaching, workshops and digital resources, we can help you navigate a wide range of financial topics, including how to pay for college, file the FAFSA, learn to budget and manage credit and debt.